mjbellantoni/formtastic-bootstrap/README.md

 ## Contributing to formtastic-bootstrap

+### Submitting Issues

+If you're filing a bug, thank you!
+Secondly, in the report please include:

+* The version of Formtastic you're using.
+* The version of Twitter Bootstrap you're using.
+* The code for your form.
+* Anything else you think will help!

+### Source Contributions
 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet
 * Check out the issue tracker to make sure someone already hasn't requested it and/or contributed it
 * Fork the project